rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 replaced it with Lima and QEMU.
 Each move was a rebuild of the layer that creates the VM, installs k3s, and wires up the network.
 When Apple later shipped its own Virtualization framework, VZ, moving to it was mostly a matter of telling Lima to use it.
-That's the difference a real foundation makes: the next big change stops being a rebuild.

 Windows went its own way, with k3s running inside a dedicated WSL distribution we imported from an image we built ourselves.
 When Linux arrived as a tech